-Supply chain disruptions and instability have hastened the reshoring trend.
+Supply chain disruptions and instability has hastened the reshoring trend.
 But even before pandemic uncertainty changed the manufacturing landscape, Mexican manufacturing interest was evolving.
 Favorable rent and labor costs combined with shorter US delivery factored in, but that isn’t the entire story.

 Before continuing, we want to emphasize this comparison is in no way meant to dissuade anyone from investing in US manufacturing.
-In fact, sources say over 60 percent of American consumers not only want American-made goods, but they’re also willing to pay more for them.
+In fact, sources say over 60 percent of American consumers not only want American-made goods, they’re willing to pay more for them.
 We will cover when and why the US is a good option at the article’s end, along with how MacroFab can help with both goals.
 Here are the primary reasons why manufacturing companies are choosing Mexico over China.

 Low-cost Mexican Labor, Changing MFG Costs

-The best candidate projects for Mexico are those with a high manual labor component, including delicate through-hole assembly, complex testing, box-build, and fulfillment.
+The best candidate projects for Mexico are those with a high manual labor component, including delicate through hole assembly, complex testing, box-build, and fulfillment.

-Mexican labor costs, while steadily increasing, are an estimated 20% cheaper than similar Chinese costs, offering a distinct advantage.
+Mexico's labor costs, while steadily increasing, are an estimated 20% cheaper than similar Chinese labor costs, offering a distinct advantage.
 Additionally, Mexico has placed strict labor laws on occupational safety, workweek limitations, and child protection absent in some Asian countries.
 This social responsibility is an attractive value point for many manufacturing firms and their downstream customers.

 Meanwhile, China continues to struggle with labor issues, new emission standards, and widespread provincial electric grid problems, pushing costs higher than previously expected.
 Production and delivery delays have become common due to brownouts and an unstable workforce.

-While power outages are likely short term and caused by the pandemic, labor may remain a problem for the foreseeable future due to a diminished labor pool caused, in part, by China’s decades-long one-child policy.
+While power outages are likely short term and caused by the pandemic, labor may remain a problem for the foreseeable future due to a diminished labor pool caused, in part, by China’s decades-long one- child policy.
 In fact, Chinese factories already rely on a large immigrant labor pool.
 This has recently contracted, exacerbating the country’s labor problems and threatening China’s long-term manufacturing potential.